kamranisg/Deep_Learning_Hub/README.md

   # 3. Deep CNN on CIFAR-10 Dataset

    A deep Convolutional Neural Network is applied on CIFAR-10 Dataset of images having 10 classes.

+  # 4. Vertical Edge Detector

+   A convolution applied on a real world image of 512x512 pixels image to detect Vertical Edges.